See also Process Alphabet

 - I expect more guidance about how to model a process starting from Scrum & XP, complementing the missing part and checking compatibility with the context

 Here my subjective assessment for life-cycle support in Scrum, XP, and DAD, using the above process alphabet guidance.

 How to … my custom process

-Here some reccomendations for covering the life-cycle aspect if you have a custom process ( that could also be based on XP, Scrum)
+Here some recommendations for covering the life-cycle aspect if you have a custom process ( that could also be based on XP, Scrum)

-- Life-cycle – use Disciplined Agile as main guidance
+- Life-cycle – use Disciplined Agile as the main guidance

 - Use Agile Basic as reference life-cycle